 However, just as in 'real life', it's important to make sure your child is staying safe online.

 At Sheringham, we teach children about online bullying, communicating safely, and a whole host of other (constantly evolving) themes to help our children stay safe online.
-Online safety is taught in every Computing unit, and we ensure that the most important issues are addressed throughout the school by constantly reviewing and updating our Online Safety Curriculum Map.
+Online safety is taught in every Computing unit.

 The following sites and fact sheets give practical advice and support on how your child can keep safe online.

 CEOP (Child Exploitation and Online Protection) This site gives advice if you are worried about online abuse, including online sexual abuse.

 Think you know - for more age related advice on protecting children from online sexual abuse

 - What parents/carers need to know about ipads